 If we are honest, Adelaide’s beaches are pretty tame.
 Stunning but tame.
 Most of us from the city of churches haven’t seen a wave bigger than a ripple.
 We have beautiful, world-class beaches but for the wild ones amongst us, we need to look incredibly hard for an adrenaline rush.

 Second Valley might just seem like a quiet coastal town on the Fleurieu Peninsula of South Australia, perfect for a family holiday.
 However, hidden along the coastline of Second Valley is one of the best cliff jumps within close proximity to Adelaide.

 After hanging out and getting a few jumps in on the jetty for a while we headed to the cliff jump.
-To get there head left from the jetty.
+To get there, head left from the jetty.
 A worn trail will lead you along the coast and up the rocks.
-Many people did the walk in flip flops but I would recommend shoes to walk, climb and jump in.
+Many people did the walk-in with flip-flops but I would recommend shoes to walk, climb and jump in.

 Second Valley Cliff Jumping